followmyutopia/devextreme-documentation/concepts/Common/34 Value Formatting/10 Format Widget Values/10 Predefined Formats.md

 ---

-The **format** option in the previous example is specified with an object which allows specifying the precision.
-If you do not need precision, you can specify the **format** option with a string literal.
+The **format** option in the previous example is specified with an object which allows you to specify the precision.
+However, you can specify the **format** option with a string literal if this is not required.

-[note] The predefined formats also include a currency format which only adds a dollar sign before the value.
-To correctly localize and format currencies, add a [localization library](/Documentation/Guide/Common/Localization/#Using_Localization_Libraries) to your app.
+[note] The predefined formats also include a currency format which adds a dollar sign before the value.
+You should use [Intl or Globalize](/Documentation/Guide/Common/Localization/#Localize_Dates_Numbers_and_Currencies/) in your app to correctly localize and format currencies.

 #####See Also#####
 - [RangeSelector Formatting Demo](/Demos/WidgetsGallery/Demo/RangeSelector/CustomFormatting/jQuery/Light/)